Snowflake-Labs/sfquickstarts/site/sfguides/src/database_modeling_with_sqldbm/database_modeling_with_SqlDBM.md

 ### Add a table to a diagram
 Click on the “Diagram Explorer” button on the left-hand menu.
 Add a table to a diagram from the object catalog by searching for a part of its name, then click the “Add to Diagram” button next to it.

+Type "product" into the search box to filter the list of tables and bring "DimProduct" onto the diagram.

 ![name table, add pk, copy columns](assets/create_table.gif)

 ### Create a new table
 Right-click anywhere on the canvas and select “Add Table.”
 Double-click on the new table to edit it.
 Give the table a name and add some columns with corresponding data types.

+Table name: DimProductPrototype

 ### Copy columns from an existing table
 Select a column (or shift-click to select multiple) from an existing table and drag them to another table to move them.
 Perform the drag operation holding the Ctrl key (Command on Mac) to copy.

+Highlight and drag several columns from DimProduct to DimProductPrototype

 ### Add a primary key (PK) to a table
 Double click on a table to enter edit mode.
 Create a new column at the topmost section to designate it as a primary key (replacing “\<pk column name\>”).

 Alternatively, drag any existing column to the top of the table to designate it as a PK.

+create a PK column for DimProductPrototype called ProductPrototypeKey of type Integer.

 ### Add a foreign key (FK) to a table
 Click on a table that has a PK defined.
 Drag the bottom-right connector to another table to add it as an FK.